 - Personal injury claims against careless or negligent electricians

 Electrical burns, like other injuries, are often covered under liability insurance policies.
-This means, for you to recover compensation, you will have to file against the at-fault party’s insurance company.
-While in a perfect world, we would expect insurance companies to provide coverage for our injuries, many are not that charitable.
-The insurance company may attempt to minimize your injuries, devalue your losses, and reject your claim to protect their bottom line.
+This means that, for you to recover compensation, you will have to file against the at-fault party’s insurance company.
+While, in a perfect world, we would expect insurance companies to provide coverage for our injuries, many are not that charitable.
+The insurance company may attempt to minimize your injuries, devalue your losses and reject your claim to protect their bottom line.

 However, if you allow a skilled Seattle personal injury lawyer to handle your case, you will have a higher chance of receiving full and proper compensation for your injuries.
-The team at Pendergast Law, is a part of the Million and Multi-Million Dollar Advocates Forum as a result of our dedication to fighting for injured clients and ensuring they receive fair representation in the claims process.
-If you have suffered an electrical burn due to someone else’s negligent actions, then contact us at (425) 228-3860 or toll-free at (888) 228-3860 to learn how we can advocate for your rights to compensation.
+Members of our team at Pendergast Law are part of the Million Dollar Advocates Forum and Multi-Million Dollar Advocates Forum as a result of their dedication to fighting for injured clients and ensuring that they receive fair representation in the claims process.
+If you have suffered an electrical burn due to someone else’s negligent actions, then contact us toll-free at 888-539-9211 to learn how we can advocate for your rights to compensation.